adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ### 3.1 Pre-processing

-For the CCD image input, color flattening is performed, which makes the imageassume a monotonous color and is useful in obtaining desirable segmentation results.For the point-cloud input, we transform the 3D point clouds into 3D occupancy voxel spaces.This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.Object-region proposal generation: We perform segmentation of the color-flattened image.However, the initial segmentation results are not satisfactory with respect to the detection of meaningfulobjects.
+- For the CCD image input, color flattening is performed, which makes the image assume a monotonous color and is useful in obtaining desirable segmentation results.For the point-cloud input, we transform the 3D point clouds into 3D occupancy voxel spaces.This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.

+### 3.2 Object-region proposal generation

+We perform segmentation of the color-flattened image.However, the initial segmentation results are not satisfactory with respect to the detection of meaningfulobjects.

 Therefore, we perform semantic grouping using a dissimilarity cost function from the pixelvalues of both the color-flattened and original images.